augustl/augustl.com/posts/blog/2019/devops_going_back_in_time_with_datomic.md

 There we go!
 Marzia found three transactions, performed around 07:55.
 The oldest one fixed a spelling error in a customer name, the second one added a new customer and set its name and assigned it to a department, and the most recent one changed an `:order-rule/zip-code` from "0056" to "0061".

-Marzia knows that when we change the zip code of an order rule, it changes the routing completely.
+Marzia knows that the zip code is important to the routing, and the change of zip codes triggered some rules that were changed by a code change the day before.

 And the order that failed was related to the department that order rule is assigned to.

 <pre><code data-lang="clojure">
 (d/q
-  '[:find [?rule-id]
+  '[:find [?rule-id ...]
     :in $ ?order-id
     :where
     [?order-id :order/zip-code ?zip-code]
     [?rule-id :order-rule/zip-code ?zip-code]]
   db
   failed-order-id)
-;; => 17592186045421
+;; => #{17592186045421}
 </code></pre>